Otto Fretter-Pico: First World War

-Otto Fretter-Pico was born on 2 February 1893, in Karlsruhe, formerly Grand Duchy of Baden, today Baden-Württemberg, in the German Empire, joining the Württemberg Army on July 14, 1914, as a Fahnenjunker (officer cadet).
+Otto Fretter-Pico was born on 2 February 1893, in Karlsruhe, formerly the Grand Duchy of Baden, today Baden-Württemberg, in the German Empire, and joined the Württemberg Army on July 14, 1914, as a Fahnenjunker (officer cadet).
 Like his older brother, who later became General of the Artillery Maximilian Fretter-Pico, he joined the 1st Baden Field Artillery Regiment No. 14 (1.
 Badisches Feldartillerie-Regiment Nr.
 14).
 They both were sent to the front, where Otto was wounded after a few days.
 In autumn 1914 he came back to the front.
 There he was promoted to Leutnant (lieutenant) on January 27, 1915.
-Otto would serve the whole war on the Western Front, interruptions were only made by being assigned to the staff of the 28th Division from February to May 1916 and then again briefly in October of the same year.
+Otto would serve the whole war on the Western Front; interruptions were only made by being assigned to the staff of the 28th Division from February to May 1916 and then again briefly in October of the same year.
 In addition, Fretter-Pico completed a two-month course at the artillery school in late 1916.
 From September 1917 he took over as chief of the 6th battery of his regiment and kept this position until the end of the war.
 On October 18, 1918, he was promoted to Oberleutnant (first lieutenant).
 During World War I he was given both Iron Crosses and other awards.